 Being on a boat, I’ve resisted getting involved in bigger projects, because I don’t have the space.
 However (and perhaps because of this) this is something that I aspire to!

 I post my general location on my website craftybird.uk and I have Instagram which is @4craftybird and Facebook which is craftybird.uk.
-You can also email me at sally@craftybird.uk.
+You can also email me at .
 If you send me an email, I can let you know more precisely where I’m going to be and my general direction of travel.
 I always try to moor near easy access for a car.

 Oh yes! – you could also look out for Season 2 of a programme called Narrow Escapes on Channel 4 … I had a lot of fun with the film crew when they joined me and the girls for a few days last year!!